Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 With an easy change in grip, stance, balance, or posture, you should notice quite a change in the muscles that become engaged.

-The wall chart and DVD video instructions should give a good idea of how to trigger certain areas.
+The wall chart and DVD video instructions give a good idea of how to trigger certain areas.

 Overall, our team found it seemed to work best for your shoulders, upper back, and core muscles.